-For significant bone changes, mewing can take anywhere from a few months to a few years, depending on your age.
+For bone changes, mewing can take anywhere from a few months to a few years, depending on your age.
 However, a transition to nose-breathing and improvement in the submental region can happen in a few months.

 In this article, I will assume close to normal craniofacial development.
 Things such as a narrow palate, recessed face, improper bite, or other problems can severely slow down your mewing results.

 The submental area under your jaw is the first thing to change with mewing.
 This is merely a postural change, meaning that you can see what this looks like right now by just mewing properly.
 With proper mewing technique, the hyoid muscles get activated and this pushes the tissues under your jaw upwards into your face, defining your jawline.

 It starts to look even better and the soft tissues start to change the longer you hold this posture.
 It becomes something you don’t have to think about the longer you do it.
 The muscular tension in the tongue and hyoid muscles increases and you begin walking around like this permanently.